dustinpfister/blog_posts/_posts/js-parseint.md

 ### 1.4 - Wrong radix can result in NaN

-When it comes to strings that contain letters that are to be used with a certain radix, NaN can result if the proper radix is not given.
+There are a few reason why one might end up with a NaN value when using parseInt.
+One such reason why NaN might be the result is when it comes to strings that contain letters that are to be used with a certain radix, NaN can result if the proper radix is not given.

 ```js
 var str = 'a3';